MKowal2/mkowal2.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Research Resident at [FAR AI](https://far.ai/), exploring critical challenges in AI safety and mechanistic interpretability, with a particular interest in uncovering how large language models (LLMs) persuade and influence people.
-I have a PhD (funded by an [NSERC CGS-D](https://www.nserc-crsng.gc.ca/Students-Etudiants/PG-CS/CGSD-BESCD_eng.asp) scholarship) from [York University](https://www.yorku.ca/), where I was part of the [CVIL Lab](https://yorkucvil.github.io/) under the supervision of [Dr. Kosta Derpanis](https://csprofkgd.github.io/).
-My doctoral research focused on concept-based interpretability in multi-modal and video understanding systems.
+I am a Member of Technical Staff at [FAR AI](https://far.ai/), exploring challenges in AI safety with a focus on mechanistic interpretability and persuasion of large language models.
+Prviously, I completed my PhD (funded by an [NSERC CGS-D](https://www.nserc-crsng.gc.ca/Students-Etudiants/PG-CS/CGSD-BESCD_eng.asp) scholarship) from [York University](https://www.yorku.ca/), where I was part of the [CVIL Lab](https://yorkucvil.github.io/) under the supervision of [Dr. Kosta Derpanis](https://csprofkgd.github.io/).
+My doctoral research focused on interpretability of multi-modal and video understanding systems.

 My journey in AI research includes impactful industry experiences, such as internships at [Ubisoft La Forge](https://www.ubisoft.com/en-us/studio/laforge), where I worked on generative modeling for character animations, and at [Toyota Research Institute](https://www.tri.global/), contributing to [interpretability research for video transformers](https://arxiv.org/abs/2401.10831) within the machine learning team.
 Additionally, I hold a position as a faculty affiliate researcher at the [Vector Institute](https://vectorinstitute.ai/) and previously served as Lead Scientist in Residence at [NextAI](https://www.nextcanada.com/next-ai/) (2020–2022).